-All through the unit are Exercises to teach the skills of writing fanciful stories.
-You’ll learn the elements of a story with a printable booklet, how to craft a detailed setting with maps and story boxes, how to assign your characters story roles, and how to writer realistic dialogue, plus so much more.
-There are printables and hands-on interesting Exercises throughout the unit.
+All through the unit are exercises to teach the skills of writing fanciful stories.
+You’ll learn the elements of a story with a printable booklet, how to craft a detailed setting with maps and story boxes, how to assign your characters’ story roles, and how to write realistic dialogue, plus so much more.
+There are printables and hands-on interesting exercises throughout the unit.

 Step 3: Writing Project

 To finish off Fanciful Stories, each writer will choose a piece of writing from his or her Journal or from the Idea Bank within the unit to take through the writing process.
 That piece of writing will be expanded, corrected, revised, and then published for an audience (probably your family!) where it will get applauded.